Baulkham Hills High School: Departments and staff rooms

-Extracurricular Activities
+Extracurricular activities

 The school holds annual sports carnivals for swimming, cross country and athletics.
 Selected students compete in wider regional competitions, from Zone and Area to the CHS (Combined High Schools).
-There are 2 teachers who are the sports organisers overseeing sport.
+There are 2 teachers who are the sports organizers overseeing sport.

 Tri-School Tournament

 The Tri-School Tournament was first held in 2011 between Baulkham Hills, James Ruse Agricultural High School and Girraween High School.
-Teams from each school participated in basketball, soccer and touch football.
+Teams from each school participated in basketball, association football and touch football.
 Baulkham Hills obtained first place in both the 2011 and 2012 tournaments.

-Quad School Tournament
+Quad School tournament

 Starting 2013, Penrith High School joined the sporting tournament previously known as the Tri-School Tournament between Baulkham Hills High School, James Ruse Agricultural High School and Girraween High School.
-In addition to basketball, soccer and touch football, Penrith hosted table tennis in 2013.
+In addition to basketball, association football and touch football, Penrith hosted table tennis in 2013.
 Again, Baulkham Hills High School won the tournament.
 The competition returned in 2014, with Baulkham Hills hosting basketball, Girraween hosting touch football, James Ruse hosting soccer and Penrith hosting volleyball.
 Again, Baulkham Hills High School won the tournament.

-Since the introduction of Quadschools, Baulkham Hills have won the competition 10 times, 9 of them being consecutively, and Penrith has won once.
+Since the introduction of Quad-schools, Baulkham Hills have won the competition 11 times, 9 of them being consecutively, and Penrith has won once.